geniusyield/smart-order-router/README.md

 of the SOR for using, modifying, and improving with new custom strategies is properly established.
 A complete description can be found in the [GY whitepaper](https://www.geniusyield.co/whitepaper.pdf?lng=en).

-Given a pair of tokens, an order will contain the number of tokens it offers, the price of one unit of those offered, and the minimal amount we are forced to buy from the order.
+Given a pair of tokens, an order will contain the number of tokens it offers and the price of one unit of offered token in terms of asked tokens.
 Besides that, the order will have some life timeline and, of course, a notion of ownership related to the one that created it.
 For example, we could create an order offering of `10 tokenA`, with a unit price of `2 tokenB`, that is, we expect to receive `2 tokenB` per `1 tokenA`.
-Also, we want the minimal amount to be bought be `5 tokenA`.
 Clearly, the owners of this order will be us and it's important to mention that all this information is **mandatory**, but we can avoid setting the life timeline, meaning the order will always be available.
 Once we create an order, the offered tokens will be locked on the order.